zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### Who is affected

-This affects anyone who uses the Liferay Frontend Editor Simple Web module.
+This affects anyone who uses the Liferay Front-end Editor Simple Web module.

 ### How should I update my code?

 If you've configured Liferay Portal to use the Simple Editor, you can remove these configurations.
 If you still want to use the Simple Editor, you must take these steps:

 - Keep your configurations.
 - Open https://repository.liferay.com/nexus/index.html in your browser.